Panasonic Lumix G 14mm lens

 Focusing is claimed to be suitable for video ("MSC"- movie and stills compatible), with a fast, quiet autofocus motor.
 The lens is "focus by wire"- the focusing ring sends commands, while the actual actuation is via a motor, even for manual focus.
 Focusing is internal- the front lens element does not rotate, allowing the consistent use of polarizing filters.
 The 46mm thread lets a Micro Four Thirds user share filters between it, the Panasonic 20mm, Panasonic Leica 25mm, Panasonic Leica 45mm lenses, and the Olympus M.Zuiko Digital ED 12mm f/2.
 The lens was sold with an optional detachable element, making the angle of view optically even wider, albeit at the cost of degraded resolution and heavy vignetting.

 The lens has received good reviews.
 Reviewers liked the sharpness despite a very small size (perhaps even too small), and "silent, high speed" focusing.
 Criticism includes occasional vignetting, and some chromatic aberration.
 Some reviewers criticized software correction for distortion.

-In 2018 this lens was discontinued by the manufacturer despite good reviews, apparently because they also make a similar lens- the Panasonic Lumix G Leica DG Summilux 15mm f/1.7- but this lens is also twice the price and size.
+In 2014, an updated version of this lens called the Panasonic Lumix G 14mm F2.5 II was released.
+It has the same size, weight, and optical construction as the original.